BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/react_hooks.md

 Hooks must be rendered in the same order every time to work properly which is why you can't use hooks inside loops, or conditionals.

-> Those curly braces around useState are important since `useState` is not the default export for the React package

 ---

 # Benefits of Hooks